hestiacp/hestiacp-docs/web/docs/server-administration/dns.md

 To view the public key.
 Got to the list DNS domains and click on the ** <i class="fas fas-key"></i> ** icon.

-Depending on your register you can create a new record based on the DNSKEY or DS key.
-This might be diffierent for each provider.
+Depending on your registrar you can create a new record based on the DNSKEY or DS key.
+This might be different for each registrar.

 After DNSSEC public has been added to the register.
 DNSSEC is enabled and live.

 ::: warning
   Any removal or disabling of the private key at Hestia will make the domain in accessble.
 :::

 ## Can I separate DNS accounts by users

 Yes you can just supply the user variable behind the command.